AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 We now have a `migrations.json` file that can be used in the browser.

-🚨 _Unfortunately, as it's undocumented, the Drizzle team could change and break at any point in time.
+🚨 _Unfortunately, as the functions are undocumented, the Drizzle team could break them any point in time.
 Unfortunately if you want to use Drizzle in the browser then there is no alternative at the time of writing._

 ### Executing the migration
 Setup the migration: